noahehall/theBookOfNoah/0current/aws/exams/services/globalArchitecture.md

 - recommendations and strategies to use when designing cloud architectures that maximize efficiency and reduce waste

-## Well architected tool
+### Well architected tool

-- free self-service tool to review AWS workloads anderstand potential risks in your architectures, and identify steps for improvement.
+- free self-service tool to review AWS workloads, potential risks in your architectures and identify steps for improvement.
 - general process
   - define your workload by answering a series of architectural questions
   - the tool evaluates your responses against the 6 pillars of the well architected framework
-  - provides a
+  - provides an improvement plan with:
     - prioritized list of issues/recommendations
     - links to videos and documentation concerning best practices
     - generated report that summarizes your workload review